bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/deprecated_octal.md

 ### Valid octal numbers

-Use a leading zero followed by the letter “o” or “O”:
+Use a leading zero followed by the letter "o” or "O”:

     0o3;